TishyaJ/SwasthSuraksha/README.md

 # SwasthSuraksha
-This repository is dedicated to SwasthSuraksha project which intends to be a major helping hand regading medical assistance to  uneducated and accessibility to special people of India, using modern technologies of the current world.
-The system which understands the user!
+This repository is dedicated to the SwasthSuraksha project, which aims to provide vital medical assistance to the underprivileged, including individuals with limited education and accessibility challenges in India.
+Leveraging modern technologies, SwasthSuraksha aspires to build a system that truly understands and supports its users.